willstMSFT/microsoft-365-docs/microsoft-365/syntex/image-tagging-setup.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn how to set and configure enhanced image tagging in Microsoft Syntex.
+description: Learn how to set and configure enhanced image tagging in SharePoint.
 ---

 # Set up and manage enhanced image tagging in Microsoft Syntex